jhoney4344/RestSharp-for-unity3d/README.markdown

 fork simply adjusts that requirement, it doesn't appear the library actually requires anything that the 3.5 revision of .NET introduced.

+Additionally, this library has been refactored to provide iOS support.
+Please see the release notes for details on what was required to do this.

+## NuGet

+To build the NuGet package execute the following _after_ a build in the root directory of the project

+	nuget pack restsharp.nuspec

+In order to publish the package to the central NuGet repository you must first export the account API key via:

+	nuget setApiKey <API KEY>

+And then push the package:

+	nuget push <Package Name>

 ## Example:

 ```csharp